Indotriconodon

 Indotriconodon magnus is an extinct mammal from the Late Cretaceous of India.
-A eutriconodont, it represents the geologically youngest of the group dating to the Maastrichtian just a few thousand years before the KT event (a record previously held by Alticonodon lindoei from the Campanian of Canada), as well as a relatively large sized Mesozoic mammal.
+A eutriconodont, it represents the geologically youngest of the group dating to the Maastrichtian just a few thousand years before the K-Pg event (a record previously held by Alticonodon lindoei from the Campanian of Canada), as well as a relatively large sized Mesozoic mammal.

 Description

 Indotriconodon magnus is known only from a single lower molar.
 It is about 20% smaller than that of Repenomamus giganticus but larger than that of other eutriconodonts, making it a badger-sized mammal.

 Phylogeny

 In its 2024 description it nests deeply within Eutriconodonta, being sister taxa to Volaticotherini.

 Palaeoceology

 Found in the Intertrappean Beds, it co-existed with at least other ten mammal genera as well various squamates, turtles and dinosaurs.
 In this time, India was isolated from other landmasses, and had a unique island biota.